vidurb/docker-transmission-wireguard/README.md

 - Runs `transmission-daemon` (latest version) on Alpine Linux
 - WireGuard tunnel is set up using `wg-quick` & a mounted configuration file
 - Uses the [combustion](https://github.com/Secretmapper/combustion) web UI and the excellent [dark theme](https://github.com/SebDanielsson/dark-combustion) for the same.
-- Can `transmission-daemon` as a non-root user with custom UID and GID.
+- Can run `transmission-daemon` as a non-root user with custom UID and GID.
 - Built for multiple architectures (Warning!
 Only the amd64 images are tested at this point in time)
 - Generates the transmission configuration file from environment variables (as